swiftlang/swift-package-manager/README.md

 To use a specific toolchain you can set `TOOLCHAINS` to the `CFBundleIdentifier` in an `.xctoolchain`’s Info.plist.

-Please note, this feature may by a little flakey with Xcode prior to 7.3.
+This feature requires Xcode 7.3.

 ## Development